mseymour/azurebot/README.md

 Usage: `!decide [a list of items separated by ", ", ", or", or " or "]`; Usage: `!coin`

+### delayedrejoin (`Plugins::DelayedRejoin`)

+If the bot is kicked, it will attempt to rejoin after 10 seconds by default.

 ### Dicebox (`Plugins::Dice`)

 Dicebox -- Uses standard dice notation.